HumanCellAtlas/dcp2/docs/dcp2_system_design.rst

 that those should be processed in the same manner as for ``complete`` staging areas.

+Renaming data files is currently not supported.
+See `Update a data file`_

 |nn| After importing an ``update`` staging area, the importer should check for
 orphans, and delete them.
 An orphan is a data file that was referenced by a row in a ``…_file`` table *before* the import, but not *after*. |ne|